itamaraanan/Flappy-bird/README.md

 ## Overview

 This repository contains a Python implementation of the classic game Flappy Bird using the Pygame library.
-The game features a player-controlled bird that must navigate through gaps between pipes without colliding with them or the ground.
+The game features a player-controlled bird that must navigate through gaps between pipes without colliding with them or the ground and floor.

 ## Features